leviipope/finance-dashboard/README.md

 - ✅ user data encryption
 - ✅ user data deletion option

+### Known bugs
+-

 # Questlog

-### Known bugs
+- demo mode: so user doesnt have to upload a file
-- currency is HUF everwhere -> make it universal
+- ✅ currency is HUF everwhere -> make it universal (FIXED: Now supports 32+ currencies!)
 - convert welcome message in sidebar to a st.toast() instead (and maybe even the failed to upload x rows st.warning() too)
 - use st.spinner where there are big load times